JiaheXu/pt7_tips/README.md

 # after you finish
     mmpug launch --stop
 please run this cmd to close all the docker envs, otherwise it will cause unexpected errors.

-# launch things on basestation
-just use the same command you launch in payloads.